-The WAEC Chemistry Practical examination remains one of the most decisive papers in the West African Senior School Certificate Examination (WASSCE).
+The Jan/Feb 2026 WAEC Chemistry Practical examination remains one of the most decisive papers in the West African Senior School Certificate Examination (WASSCE).
 Every year, thousands of candidates loose valuable marks not because they lack intelligence, but because they are unfamiliar with the official WAEC Chemistry Practical Specimen and how to use it effectively.

 In this comprehensive guide, you will learn: